BismaYB/Global-super-store-Sales-Analysis/README.md

 ## Sales Report

 An interactive sales report was created using slicers for city, state, region, and market to allow stakeholders to drill down into specific areas for detailed sales information.

+ ## Tables for Visualizations

+ These tables provide detailed numerical data supporting the insights derived from the visuals.
+This includes tables for

+Sales by City,
+Sales by State,
+Sales by Region,
+Sales by Market and
+Shipping Modes

 # Conclusion